 There is increasing interest and investment in the bioeconomy in the Western Cape and South Africa.
 This encompasses the production of renewable biological resources and their conversion into food, feed, bio-based products and bioenergy.

 The Western Cape agriculture and agri-processing sectors are significant in terms of financial contributions to the economy, labour intensity and carbon intensity.
 As a result, the food value chain is a key focus area for provincial economic growth and interventions to reduce the carbon intensity of the economy.
-The biggest opportunities in the Western Cape's bioeconomy are in:

 The vision of GreenCape's Bioeconomy Programme is for bio-based resources such as organic residues (e.g. wood chips, spoilt fruit) and waste (e.g. abattoir waste and manure) to be used sustainably and in a way that creates resilience, benefit the economy and create jobs.